bollu/ppsspp-help/input/index.md

 This option allows to play the game at a constant specific speed that you can choose.
 100% is the normal speed.
 You can choose 200% to make the game running twice faster instead of unlimited speed if the computer (or device) is powerful enough.
-Speeds below 100% allows to play in slow motion.
+Speeds below 100% allow to play in slow motion.

 #### Features ####